Sumo Logic supports the following types of Data Forwarding:

 Different Data Forwarding configurations can be defined for each data partition.
 For each data partition, you can specify which Data Forwarding Destination to use, and specify a specific naming pattern.

-See Grant Access to an S3 Bucket for instructions on granting access for Data Forwarding to Amazon S3, and Configure Data Forwarding from Sumo Logic to S3 for instructions on setting up forwarding to an S3 bucket.
+See Grant Access for Data Forwarding from Sumo Logic to S3 for instructions on granting access for Data Forwarding to Amazon S3, and Configure Data Forwarding from Sumo Logic to S3 for instructions on setting up forwarding to an S3 bucket.

 Data Forwarding from an Installed Collector